lamisgosu11/Imdb-Movie-Reviews-Sentiment-Analysis/README.md

 ## Deployment

 Further information on how to deploy this on a live or release system is available (web ui).
-Discusses the most important branches, the pipelines they activate, and how to keep the database up to date (if anything special).__
+Discusses the most important branches, the pipelines they activate, and how to keep the database up to date (if anything special). <br />
 There is an issue with phrases when the word weight is too high, causing incorrect classification for sentences that are too short.
 ```
 $ Example: I don't love this movie would be classified as positive since "Love" has a lot larger weight than "Don't," so "Don't" will not make it negative.